 ► How do Super Bowl advertisers get mileage for their message before and after the game?
 How many ads did you spot inside the stadium?
 How were Twitter, Facebook, Instagram and other social media used during the game to promote the products being advertised?
 How did you use them, if at all?

 ► Students might survey classmates, parents and grandparents and ask each to list their 3 favorite ads.
 Compare and contrast responses.
 Do some ads appeal to different genders and age groups?
 Were these the groups the ads were targeting?

 ► GoDaddy & Budweiser had competing “cute puppy” ads in 2015.
 GoDaddy’s ad had to be withdrawn.
 The ad distressed social media users when they learned that the ad’s narrative ended with Buddy the puppy being listed for sale online as soon as he found his lost family.
 Know your audience?
 GoDaddy’s announcement included an apology, and in an earlier tweet, CEO Blake Irving said it was intended to be a “fun and funny ad.”
 These developments might make for a good class discussion.
 “Why did GoDaddy’s attempt at fun backfire?”
 Find a scene-by-scene look at the heart warming Budweiser ad in this video from Poynter Institute.

 Taking the time to use Super Bowl advertising in your classroom and having students discuss their opinions is another great way of demonstrating that popular culture and media literacy have a place in today’s 21st century classrooms.

-And in answer to the final question of many teachers: Yes, educators can legally record and use Super Bowl ads in instruction.
+And once again, in answer to the final question of many teachers: Yes, educators can legally record and use Super Bowl ads in instruction.